SafeGraphInc/awesome-safegraph-datascience/README.md

 # awesome-safegraph-datascience

-This site is a community, crowdsourced collection of code, tools, datasets, and other resources related to SafeGraph Data and the [Placekey Community](https://www.safegraph.com/covid-19-data-consortium).
-Thousands of organizations work with SafeGraph Data, and are contributing to COVID-19 data science research through the [Placekey Community](https://github.com/SafeGraphInc/awesome-safegraph-datascience#safegraph-data-consortium).
+This site is a community, crowdsourced collection of code, tools, datasets, and other resources related to SafeGraph Data and the [SafeGraph Community](https://www.safegraph.com/community).
+Thousands of organizations work with SafeGraph Data, and are contributing to COVID-19 data science research through the [SafeGraph Community](https://github.com/SafeGraphInc/awesome-safegraph-datascience#safegraph-data-consortium).
 We are leveraging the [awesome-list] approach to organize and share the rapidly growing set of contributions from this community.

 **Please add to the list** :thumbsup: :chart_with_upwards_trend: **:**